 Montreal Beer Festival 2014: 21st Edition Highlights

-In addition to offering up over 500 different beers, meads, ciders and other beverages for taste testing consumption including more than 200 beers never before seen at the fest.
+In addition to offering up over 500 different beers, meads, ciders and other beverages for taste testing consumption including more than 200 beers new to the Mondial de la Bière.

-Deer, kangaroo, bison and wild boar on stick, different breads, cheese appetizers, bavarian pretzels, poutine, fudge, nougat, smoked meat sandwiches, a variety of sausages and other treats are sold on location.
+Previous years featured deer, kangaroo, bison and wild boar on stick, different breads, cheese appetizers, bavarian pretzels, poutine, fudge, nougat, smoked meat sandwiches, a variety of sausages and other treats sold on location.

 Purchase Tasting Coupons